fchampalimaud/cdc-speaker-calibration/README.md

 # cdc-speaker-calibration

 This repository contains the Python code used during the speaker calibration protocol.

+For now, the setup was only tested in Windows and it still has some rough edges.
+The limitations for the remaining operating systems are unknown.

+The code written for this project was inspired by a MATLAB version of a similar setup written by Juan Castiñeiras.
+The MATLAB code can be found in the `matlab` folder, in which the main file is `Calibrate.m`.

 ## Usage
 ### Prerequisites